When it comes to smoked meats, nothing really shoots ahead of smoked beef brisket. It can outdo anything and everything.

 - Pierce the temperature probe into the piece of meat and check the temperature.
 Once the temperature of the meat reaches 195 or 200°F, it’s time to take it out!

 - If you do not have a temperature probe, there’s another simple method to check the tenderness of the meat.
 It’s called the peanut butter test!
 Take a wooden skewer and insert it into the peanut butter and feel its consistency and tenderness.
 That’s exactly how you should feel when you insert the wooden skewer into the meat.
 If the sensation is the same, it’s time to take out the meat.

 10. Let it Rest

-Allow the wrapped brisket to rest for at least an hour, before you slice it.
-This will cool it down, and also help in absorption of all the juices back into the meat.
+Allow the wrapped brisket to rest for at least an hour before you slice it.
+This will cool it down, and also help in the absorption of all the juices back into the meat.

 You want to let it rest until the temperature of the brisket reduces down to 170 degrees Fahrenheit.
 If you cut it right away, the flavorful juices might come off onto the cutting board, which is NOT anticipated at all.